Work, enjoy, learn, lead……….

 Our ongoing commitment to safer recruitment means that all successful applicants will be expected to be part of the DBS update service or be required to undergo an Enhanced Disclosure.

 Applicants will also be required to provide two professional references as well as explain any gaps in employment history before any offer is made.

-If you have exceptional communication skills and enjoy working in an international environment, then you could be just what we are looking for!
+If you have exceptional communication skills and would enjoy working in an international environment, then you could be just what we are looking for.

-Start Date: Contracted work from June – August 2019, depending on location
+Start Date: Contracted work from June – August 2020

 Hours: 48 hours over 6 days per week

 - Be fully conversant with our policies regarding the welfare and protection of children.
 You will be responsible for the welfare and safety of students ensuring that they adhere to our school rules